Frequently Asked Questions

 I’m an international student.
 What do I need in order to apply?

 You’ll need to complete your application for admission and a personal statement.
-We ask that you provide an official high school transcript and a secondary high school report form and a counselor recommendation.
+We ask that you provide an official high school transcript and a secondary high school report form and an academic letter of recommendation from a teacher, counselor, or other academic reference.
 If you’re applying for Early Decision, you’ll need to fill out an additional form and schedule a video interview with your counselor.
 After you apply, you'll need to submit the Non-U.S. Citizen Financial Aid Application Form which you'll receive through your applicant portal.

 Please submit your official TOEFL iBT, IELTS, or Duolingo English Test scores to Rollins.
 Our TOEFL iBT code is 5572.
 If you are submitting IELTS scores, we only accept scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is not required for IELTS.
 Please request your scores be submitted electronically by the test center.
 If you are submitting DET scores, once you receive certified test results, you can log into your Duolingo English Test account, click on the "Send Results" button next to your test results, and select Rollins College, and we will receive the results electronically.

 I’m a U.S citizen living abroad.
 Am I considered an international student?